Anthony-Calderaro/calderarrow/posts/quotes.md

 > [Live free](https://en.wikipedia.org/wiki/Live_Free_or_Die) or die.

-> No is a complete sentence and requires no explanation.
+> "No" is a complete sentence and requires no explanation.

 > Greed just wants sunlight -- it doesn't care how high up it is when it gets it.
 > But below, the hungry underdog _burns_ for sunlight and will spend 100 hours a week trying to get it.
 When the breakthrough comes, the underdog bursts up through the canopy into the open sky and spreads its leaves out wide.
 Suddenly, the trees that had been on top are blocked from the sun.
 Greed is then replaced by the much more powerful drive of [survival](https://waitbutwhy.com/2015/06/how-tesla-will-change-your-life.html).